 Apple shifts annual developers conference to online-only format

-March 13 (Reuters) - Apple Inc AAPL.O on Friday called off the in-person portion of its annual developers conference scheduled to be held in San Jose and said it would run the program entirely online in June because of coronavirus fears.
+March 13 (Reuters) - Apple Inc AAPL.O on Friday moved its annual developers conference in San Jose, California, in June entirely online, citing the "current health situation."

+Apple is the latest largest technology company to cancel or move its software developer conference online.
+Facebook Inc FB.O, Microsoft Corp MSFT.Oand Alphabet Inc's GOOGL.OGoogle all previously did so.

+Apple's annual conference typically attracts more than 5,000 attendees.
+The company said in a statement that it would commit $1 million to local San Jose organizations to offset associated revenue loss as a result of the new online format.

 ((munsif.vengattil@thomsonreuters.com; 646-223-8780;))